-An Article 17-A Guardianship is for those individuals who are “intellectually disabled or developmentally disabled” and is administered through the Surrogate’s Court.
+Article 17-A Guardianship is for those individuals who are “intellectually disabled or developmentally disabled” and is administered through the Surrogate’s Court.
 A certification from one physician and one psychologist or two physicians must be filed with the court petition certifying that the person has a disability and is not able to manage his or her affairs.
-An Article 17-A Guardianship is very broad and covers most decisions that are usually made by a parent for a child such as healthcare and financial decisions.
+Article 17-A Guardianship is very broad and covers most decisions that are usually made by a parent for a child such as healthcare and financial decisions.

 In New York State, everyone who turns 18 is automatically assumed to be legally competent to make decisions for themselves.
 Therefore, it is important for parents of children with disabilities to file for Guardianship as their child approaches 18 years of age.
 The level of Guardianship should match the person’s ability to make decisions on their own.
-The Special Needs Planning attorneys at the Herzog Law Firm can assist with Guardianship, supplemental needs trusts and future care planning for persons with disabilities.
+The Special Needs Planning attorneys at the Herzog Law Firm can assist with Guardianship, supplemental needs trusts, and future care planning for persons with disabilities.

 Article 81 Guardianship

 Without a valid Power of Attorney and Health Care Proxy, an Incapacitated Person who needs some help to care for themselves or manage their financial affairs needs to have a Guardian appointed.
 Anyone can petition the court to appoint a Guardian.
-This kind of Guardianship case is brought in Supreme Court or County Court under Article 81 of the Mental Hygiene Law.
-Because these type of cases are complex, it is highly recommended that you use an attorney experienced in Guardianships.
+This kind of Guardianship case is brought in the Supreme Court or County Court under Article 81 of the Mental Hygiene Law.
+Because these types of cases are complex, it is highly recommended that you use an attorney experienced in Guardianships.

 In Guardianship cases, the rights of the individual are taken away and given to a Guardian.
 To help ensure that Guardianship is in the best interest of the individual, the court will appoint an evaluator.
 The court evaluator will meet with the alleged incapacitated individual, investigate and report whether or not a Guardian should be appointed and, if so, what powers the Guardian should have.
 At a court hearing, the evaluator will present his or her report, the petitioner must present clear and convincing evidence that the incapacitated person is incapable of managing certain aspects of their personal and/or financial affairs, and anyone who has filed opposition papers will be given an opportunity to be heard.
 Typically family members or close friends are given preference when the judge determines who should be the Guardian.
 However, if family members are fighting, or no one wants to serve as Guardian, the court can appoint an independent Guardian.
 Most guardianship proceedings can take several months, but in emergency cases, a temporary Guardian may be more quickly appointed.

-At the Herzog Law Firm our experienced Guardianship attorneys can assist you in drafting and filing a petition for Guardianship for your loved one.
-We can also help explain your rights and duties, file documents necessary to challenge a Guardianship petition or help modify the terms of a Guardianship.
+At the Herzog Law Firm, our experienced Guardianship attorneys can assist you in drafting and filing a petition for Guardianship for your loved one.
+We can also help explain your rights and duties, file documents necessary to challenge a Guardianship petition, or help modify the terms of a Guardianship.